RNTay/My-Automations/README.md

 ## send-email.py
 Sends an email via the SMTP server.
-Currently only works for gmail.
+Currently only works for Gmail.

 ## shorten-zoom-invitation.py
-After copying a zoom meeting invitation, run this to shorten the invitation in the clipboard.
+After copying a Zoom meeting invitation, run this to shorten the invitation in the clipboard.
-Format of shortened zoom invitation:
+Format of shortened Zoom invitation:

 *Topic*
 *Date and time*